malekshmes/Reading-notes201/code-01.md

 The terms "tag" and "element" are often used interchangeably.

+Some elements are called **"empty"** those that don't require a closing tag. like the `<meta>` tag, which holds information about your page that doesn't appear to the user.

 A heading tag would be like:

 - `<h1>` with the closing tag `</h1>`.

 Headings go from `<h1>` to `<h6>`.

+### Other elements:

+- `<div>` element allows you to group a set of elements together in one block-level box.

+- `<span>`it works like an inline synonymous of `<div>`.
+It's mainly used to add some styles to these elements' content.

 ### What are the essential tags to build an HTML page?